johanneshardt/minesort/README.md

 inventories.

 ## Functionality
-Players can double-click a chest (or their inventory) to sort it.
+Players can double-click a slot inside a chest (or their inventory) to sort it.
 The plugin will also try to combine stacks of item if there's space left.
 When sorting inventories, the hotbar/armor/crafting area/left hand slots are all ignored.

 ## Compatibility